bennyhartnett/bennyhartnett.com/README.md

 # FederalInnovations

-This repository contains a simple web page demonstration using [three.js](https://threejs.org/) to render an animated wave background.
-The page includes a fixed navigation bar and responsive styling.
+This repository contains a small set of static web pages.
+The main page uses [three.js](https://threejs.org/) to render an animated wave background and includes a fixed navigation bar with responsive styling.

 ## Usage